 Sign Meaning 0 Placeholder for digits: Output a digit or zero.
 If the number to be formatted has a digit in the position where Format has "0", this digit is output, otherwise 0 is output.
 If the number to be formatted has fewer digits to the left and to the right of the decimal separator than the number of "0" defined in the Format , leading or trailing zeros are displayed.
-If the number to be formatted has more digits to the right of the decimal separator than the number of "0" defined in Format , the number of the corresponding number of digits.
-If the number to be formatted has more digits to the left of the decimal separator than the number of be formatted has more digits to the left of the decimal separator than the number of "0" defined in Format , the extra digits will always be output.
+If the number to be formatted has more digits to the right of the decimal separator than the number of "0" defined in Format , the number will be rounded to the corresponding number of digits.
+If the number to be formatted has more digits to the left of the decimal separator than the number of "0" defined in Format , the extra digits will always be output.
 Placeholder for digits: Output a digit or nothing.
 If the number to be formatted has a digit in the position of "#" in Format , this digit is output, otherwise nothing is displayed.

-• Decimal separator % Percent sign.
-Causes a percent sign (%) to be output; furthermore, the expression is multiplied by 100. , Thousands separator.
-If the number $\geq 1000$ , this sign is inserted between the thousands and the hundreds.
-E- E+ e- e+ Scientific format.
-If Format has at least one digit placeholder (0 or #) to the right of E-, E+, e-, or e+, the number is formatted using a scientific format.
+Decimal separator Percent sign.
+Causes a percent sign (%) to be output; furthermore, the expression is multiplied by 100.
+Thousands separator.
+If the number \geq 1000, this sign is inserted between the thousands and the hundreds.
+Scientific format.
+If $Format$ has at least one digit placeholder (0 or #) to the right of E -, E +, e -, or e +, the number is formatted using a scientific format.
 This is achieved by inserting an E or e between the mantissa and the exponent.
 The number of digit placeholders to its right defines the number of digits in the exponent.
-In case of $E+/e+$ , the exponent is always output with its sign, in case of $E-/e-$ notation the sign is only output if the exponent is negative. : Time separator.
-The actual character that is output is defined by the time format in Windows Control Panel. / Date separator.
-The actual character that is output is defined by the date format in Windows' Control Panel. -+\$() Space character The specified character is output.
-To output any other character, it must be preceded by a backslash $\setminus$ or enclosed in quotation marks. \ The character following the $\backslash$ is output.
+In case of E +/ e +, the exponent is always output with its sign, in case of E -/ e - notation the sign is only output if the exponent is negative.
+Time separator.
+The actual character that is output is defined by the time format in Windows Control Panel.
+Date separator.
+The actual character that is output is defined by the date format in Windows' Control Panel.
+The specified character is output.
+To output any other character, it must be preceded by a backslash \setminus or enclosed in quotation marks.
+The character following the \backslash is output.
 The backslash itself is not displayed.
-To output a backslash, duplicate it (\\).
+To output a backslash, duplicate it ($\backslash\backslash$).
 Hint: Quotation marks may not be used in format strings; even \" causes an error message.
-"Text" The string enclosed in quotation marks is output.
+The string enclosed in quotation marks is output.
 The quotation marks themselves are not displayed.
 Defines the character immediately following as a fill character.
 Spaces will then be filled using this character.